General Education Requirements

 Students must take at least one approved course that teaches mathematical and statistical skills.
 A student may satisfy this requirement by passing an approved course or by passing a higher-level mathematics course.

-B. Knowledge Domains: Communication, Arts and HumanitiesNatural Sciences, and Social Sciences,
+B. Knowledge Domains: Arts and HumanitiesNatural Sciences, and Social and Behavioral Sciences,

 To become more well-rounded members of the community, students are required to take a total of nine courses from the knowledge domains.
 The coursework gives students exposure to fields of study outside their majors.
 Three of those nine courses are considered “elective” courses.
 Electives must be distributed among two or more domains.
-Students are encouraged to complete a Communication domain course, CMST 1545 or CMST 2620 as an elective course.
-Completion of a Communication domain course is required for some programs.
+Students are encouraged to complete an Oral Communication domain course, CMST 1545 or CMST 2620 as an elective course.
+Completion of an Oral Communication course is required for some programs.

 Baccalaureate Degree General Education Requirements Summary